 Who Pays for Tariffs Along the Supply Chain?
 Evidence from European Wine Tariffs

-This paper examines the effects of tariffs along the supply chain using product-level data from a large U.S. wine importer in the context of the 2019-2021 U.S. tariffs on European wines.
-By combining confidential transaction prices with foreign suppliers and U.S. distributors as well as retail prices, we trace price impacts along the supply chain, from foreign producers to U.S. consumers.
-Although pass-through at the border was incomplete, our estimates indicate that U.S. consumers paid more than the government received in tariff revenue, because domestic markups amplified downstream price effects.
-The dollar margins per bottle for the importer contracted, but expanded for distributors/retailers.
-Price effects emerge gradually along the chain, taking roughly one year to materialize at the retail level.
-Additionally, we find evidence of tariff engineering by the wine industry to avoid duties, leading to composition-driven biases in unit values in standard trade statistics.
+We study how tariffs affect prices along the supply chain using product-level data from a large U.S. wine importer during the 2019-2021 U.S. tariffs on European wines.
+Combining confidential transaction prices with foreign suppliers, U.S. distributors, and retail prices, we trace tariff passthrough from producers to consumers.
+Pass-through at the border is incomplete, yet consumers paid more than the tariff revenue collected.
+The dollar markups per bottle for the importer contracted, but expanded for the combined distributor-retailer segment.
+Price changes along the chain reached consumers after one year.
+We also document tariff engineering that biases unit values in trade statistics.

 -